-Jeff Sessions primed to overhaul asylum law
+Trump admin drops asylum protections for domestic violence victims

-Fairfax County, Virginia (CNN)Attorney General Jeff Sessions will announce a major decision that could impact thousands of asylum seekers from Central America on Monday -- his latest move to use his unique authority to single-handedly reshape immigration law.
+Fairfax County, Virginia (CNN)The Trump administration Monday overturned asylum protections for domestic violence victims in a decision that could affect thousands of asylum seekers from Central America.

-Sessions made the announcement at an annual training conference for the nation's hundreds of immigration judges, telling them the decision would be coming and reminding them that they will be obligated to follow his interpretation of the law.
+The move from Attorney General Jeff Sessions specifically addresses domestic violence victims from Central America and ruled that a 2014 Board of Immigration Appeals decision protecting such women was wrongly decided.
+But it will have broader implications for any victims of crime or violence in countries that can't or won't protect them -- a rampant issue in Central America and beyond.

-Though Sessions did not explicitly name the decision, it is widely expected to be a case involving asylum protections for domestic violence victims.
-Sessions referred the case to himself earlier this year and invited interested parties to submit briefs.
-In his remarks, Sessions implied he would be restricting the use of asylum for victims of crime, which would reverse previous court decisions and overrule a significant 2014 Board of Immigration Appeals decision that ruled Central American domestic violence victims who cannot escape their abusive partners can qualify under asylum law for protection in the US.
+Sessions' decision sets a high bar for victims of crime to qualify for asylum protections.
+Not only must the government of the home country be unable or unwilling to help the victims, Sessions ruled, but "the applicant must show that the government condoned the private actions or demonstrated an inability to protect the victims."

 The ruling and announcement is the latest evidence of Sessions taking full advantage of his authority over the immigration courts -- a separate court system designed by law to be under the auspices of the Justice Department.
 The attorney general functions as a one-person Supreme Court in the system, in addition to hiring and evaluating the lower court judges themselves.